rtk-rs/rinex-cli/demos/SURVEY.md

 </div>

 There is no reason that a geometric reference point interferes with the resolved absolute time.
-We can see that it is the case.
+We can see that it is verified.

 Absolute clock offset comparison
 ================================